-Ready to get schooled?
-New York City offers classes in every topic that you can think of—and a few you can't.
-Fitness fanatics can get their fix with our guide to fitness classes, while arty types can check out the best arts and crafts stores and learn how to create masterpieces.
-For the adventurous student (that's you!) we've uncovered the best out-of-the-box classes in NYC ranging from sexy and fun dance classes for adults to the seemingly unforgotten parkour trend.
-Whether you've always wanted to learn how to use a lightsaber or you're an aspiring reality-TV star, we have the course for you.
-Read on and discover a new hidden skill!
+Your education doesn’t have to stop at graduation: New Yorkers can constantly add to their skills in the wide range of fascinating classes in NYC.
+Gym rats can get their adrenaline fix from the hottest new fitness classes, while creative types might want to visit the best arts and crafts stores to learn how to create their own masterpieces.
+For the adventurous student (that's you!), we've uncovered the best out-of-the-box classes in NYC, ranging from dance classes for adults to a hands-on neon sign workshop.
+Whether you've always wanted to try aerial acrobatics or you're an aspiring sommelier, we have the course for you.

 Best classes in NYC